-A common barrier to cooking is seeing a mouthwatering recipe online, only to click and discover it requires double-digit ingredients, two of which you’ve never heard of.
+A common barrier to cooking is seeing a mouthwatering recipe only to click and discover it requires double-digit ingredients, two of which you’ve never heard of.
 It doesn’t have to be that way.
 Delicious, healthy dishes can be crafted from just three ingredients.
 Skeptical?

 Note: Olive oil, salt, and pepper don’t count as any of the three ingredients since most people have those on hand all the time (along with beer, of course).

 We kind of have a thing for sweet potatoes.
 With 4 grams of fiber, more potassium than a banana, and only 103 calories per medium baked, who wouldn’t?
 Tangy BBQ sauce contrasts delightfully with the subtly sweet tater.